 Course credit for an internship is available any semester and serves as fulfillment of an accounting elective on the ACCT curriculum model (i.e. interning for credit is not required for graduation).
 However, if a student interns during spring term, there are two specific electives offered on a mini-semester schedule which complements the internship timing (see below).
 These two courses combined with a distance education free elective and the internship class equals 12 credit hours, which allows students to be enrolled full-time.

-- Traditional internship – Early January through mid-March; Mini-term classes typically begin after spring break and run through the end of the semester.
+- Traditional internship – Early January through mid-March; Mini-term classes typically begin after spring break and run through the end of the semester (five weeks).

-- Tax internship - Early February through April 15th; Split mini-term classes run from January 11th through February 3rd and resume from April 17th through the end of the semester.
+- Tax internship - Early February through April 15th; Split mini-term classes run the first three weeks of spring semester and resume for the last two weeks of the semester.

 Please consult the Auburn University Academic Calendar for specific spring semester dates.